 Well, it’s a lot like our other Openfit workouts, but with a few important distinctions.
-Openfit Live classes come with personalized feedback, personal modifications based on your fitness level, and are run by certified virtual trainers.
+Openfit Live classes come with personalized feedback and personal modifications based on your fitness level, and they’re run by certified virtual trainers.

 What Is a Certified Virtual Trainer?

 At Openfit Live, our professional trainers span the globe and each has experience teaching a variety of online workout classes.
 If you turn on your camera, they can watch you live on a split screen and provide personalized tips, modifications, and inspiration to help you get the most out of your workout.